Walks across Longshaw

-For National Trust car parks in the Peak District, you don't need to book but please be aware that spaces can become very limited on weekends, bank holidays and school holidays.
+For National Trust car parks in the Peak District, you don't need to book but please be aware that spaces can become very limited on weekends, bank holidays and school holidays after 9am.
 We do not allow any overnight parking in any of our National Trust car parks and we please ask that you park responsibly and not on grass verges or over access points.

 To ensure the safety of our visitors, staff and volunteers, you now have the option to pay for parking via contactless payment on your phone or alternatively you can pay by cash (£3.50 for up to 4 hours and £5 for over 4 hours) but please remember to bring hand sanitiser with you.
 National Trust members can park for free but please remember to bring your cards with you to scan at the machines and then display a ticket in your car window.

 These vital funds help to directly support our conservation work across the Peak District, from planting trees that help to tackle climate change, to increasing the diversity in wildflower meadows.
 For more FAQs around parking across National Trust sites, please visit our central page here.